barneyhill/ASOptimizer/README.md

 ###  Install Dependencies
 1. In our case, we use *Python 3.8*, *TensorFlow 2.3.0*, and *CUDA 10.1*.
-*(Please ensure you update CUDA to the version compatible with your setup.)*
+*(Please ensure you use the Python and TensorFlow versions that are compatible with your CUDA version.)*
 2. Install the required Python packages:

 ```bash